mdavids/rfc/content/draft-davids-forsalereg-07.md

 This approach offers the advantage of easy deployment without affecting ongoing operations.
 As such, the method can be applied to a domain name that is still in full use.

+.# Note to the RFC Editor
+This document contains several "Notes to the RFC Editor", including this section.
+These should be reviewed and resolved prior to publication.

 {mainmatter}

 # Introduction {#introsect}